This article shares a timeline of the renovation and refurbishment progress at Disney’s Grand Floridian Resort in 2023.

 Gasparilla Island Grill

 Gasparilla Island Grill, the Grand Floridian’s counter service, was significantly refurbished in 2017.
-We stopped in recently and discovered they have lots of new menu items.
+We stopped in recently and discovered they have several updated menu items.

 Enchanted Rose Lounge